txtdirect/website/content/docs/hosted/_index/basics.md

 the examples above.

 Take a look at the [Basic Configuration](/docs/config/basics/) page to learn more about TXTDirect's types and how they work.
-And [Specification](/docs/specification) page to read about the available types.
-And the
+The [Specification](/docs/specification) page details the available types.
+Additional
-[Record Examples](/docs/examples) provides a set of examples for each type and more complex examples like combining the types.
+[Record Examples](/docs/examples) give some ideas for each type and more complex examples like combining the types.